foxdonut/meiosis-examples/README.md

 cmd /V /C "set "VARIANT=react" && npm run watch"
 ```

 This will work for the `react` view library.
-Replace with `mithril`, `snabbdom`, `vanillajs`, `vue`, or `riot` depending on the view library and the example.
+Replace with `mithril`, `snabbdom`, `vanillajs`, or `riot` depending on the view library and the example.
 Not all view libraries are in every example.
 Please make sure to have run `npm start` from the `meiosis-examples` directory before running the command above to regenerate a specific bundle.

 Finally, note that the `labeled-sliders` example only uses Snabbdom, so you can simply use `npm run watch` under the `examples/labeled-sliders` directory to watch for changes and automatically regenerate the application.